mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * An asymmetric private key (optional)
 * An asymmetric public key

-The private key and public key for a node are derived from its secret value using the Derive-Key-Pair operation.
+The private key for a node are derived from its secret value using the KDF.
+The public key is then derived from the private key using a Derive-Public-Key operation.

 The contents of a parent node are computed from one of its children as follows:

 ~~~~~
-parent_secret = Hash(child_secret)
+parent_secret = KDF(child_secret)
+parent_private = KDF(parent_secret)
-parent_private, parent_public = Derive-Key-Pair(parent_secret)
+parent_public = Derive-Public-Key(parent_private)
 ~~~~~

 The contents of the parent are based on the latest-updated child.